elixir-sqlite/sqlite_ecto2/README.md

 * If we are altering a table to add a `DATETIME` column with a `NOT NULL` constraint, SQLite will require a default value to be provided.
 The only default value which would make sense in this situation is `CURRENT_TIMESTAMP`; however, when adding a column to a table, defaults must be constant values.
 Therefore, in this situation the `NOT NULL` constraint will be ignored so that a default value does not need to be provided.

-* When creating an index, `concurrently` and `using` values are silently ignored since they do not apply to SQLite.
+* When creating an index, `comment`, `concurrently`, and `using` values are silently ignored since they do not apply to SQLite.